Thomas-Delany/English_Reservoir/README.md

 Importantly, given that the template files in this repository are to serve as a template for future English Reservoir domains, I also plan to use these repository files as a continuous testing ground before actually making any changes to said English Reservoir domains.

 Our YouTube channels are where we upload loads of free English learning content.
-It's here, where you can get a good idea of the layout, style and teaching method of our English courses:
+It's here, where you can get a good idea of the layout, style and teaching method of our English courses

 Our YouTube channel in Spanish https://www.youtube.com/@EnglishReservoirES